GETTING STARTED

 All of these screens can be updated by dragging down on the screen, a “pull down to refresh” motion.

-Upstream is open for 20 hours per day, Monday through Friday.
-Please visit https://merj.exchange/enquiries/market/market-hours/ for the latest on market hours and holidays.
+Upstream is open for 20 hours per day, Monday through Sunday.
+Please visit https://merj.exchange/markets/market-hours for the latest on market hours and holidays.

 Upstream is a MERJ Exchange market (MERJ).
 MERJ operates a fully regulated and licensed integrated securities exchange, clearing system and depository for digital and non-digital securities.
 MERJ is an affiliate member of the World Federation of Exchanges (WFE), a member of the African Stock Exchanges (ASEA), a member of the Committee of SADC Stock Exchange (CoSSE), a full member of the Association of National Numbering Agencies (ANNA) and a Qualifying Foreign Exchange for OTC Markets in the U.S. MERJ became one of the fastest growing exchanges in 2020 by disrupting the traditional stock exchange model.